 The Fair runs September 22 and 23 at the Pass Creek Fall Fairgrounds.

 You walk down the main street of a small town and stumble upon thirty well-crafted sculptures at random sites.
 “What’s going on?” you ask yourself.
 Well, there’s a good chance you’re in Castlegar and you’ve come upon the Castlegar Sculpture Walk.

 This year there are thirty Sculpture Walk installations, up from twenty-five a year ago.
 According to Executive Director Joy Barrett, Sculpture Walk has already made a big difference in the amount of foot traffic entering businesses in the downtown.
 The walk helps get people out of their cars and walking in the downtown core.

-Volunteers with Castlegar’s Communities in Bloom discovered the Sculpture Walk program in Sioux Falls Idaho and loved it so much that they wanted to bring a similar event to Castlegar.
+Volunteers with Castlegar’s Communities in Bloom discovered the Sculpture Walk program in Sioux Falls, South Dakota and loved it so much that they wanted to bring a similar event to Castlegar.

 Castlegar Sunfest is alive with events and happy folks soaking up the glorious Castlegar sunshine for three days in early June.
 From the Miss Castlegar Pageant to pancake breakfasts; from parades to fireworks, there is something for all at this mid-summer extravaganza.

 There is a show ‘n shine for the car buffs and a skateboard jam for skateboarding fans.
 If you get hungry you’ll find a vast array of food vendors, and if you want to buy clothes and candles, you’ll find them and pretty much everything in between at the merchandise vendors.
 It’s the perfect family event.

 The first weekend of December hits, and you feel like doing nothing but hibernating.
 That is, of course, until you realize that the 17th Annual Winter Fest is going on.
 You put on your hat, mitts, jacket and boots, grab the kids, and head to downtown Castlegar in the gently falling snow.